 “I’ve been to the Clockhouse Writers Conference, and Tin House, and this year (2009) I’ll be at Wildacres.
 If you run into me at a conference, feel free to mention that in your emailed submission, but don’t hand me your poetry there.

 “And why should I have a poetry magazine?
 I’ve got my vision of what kind of poetry I like, and I wanted to promote it.
 Why not?
 Check the Guidelines for details.”

 Thus wrote David M. Harris in 2009 when he started Rat’s Ass Review.

 As of 2015 there is a new editor.
 My name is Roderick Bates.
 I have a BA from Dartmouth College.
-I had my first poem anthologized at the age of 18, and have been writing ever since.
+I had my first poem anthologized at the age of 18, and have been writing [fitfully] ever since.
 Founding editor David M. Harris was kind enough to accept two of my poems for inclusion in Rat’s Ass Review in 2009.
 I have been a fan of the magazine from the beginning, and when the opportunity came to take over as editor, I was delighted that David passed the mantle to me.
 As was the case with David, this is my first formal editorship of a poetry magazine.
 I hope you like our work.
-Of course, if you don’t, that’s fine, too.
-We don’t give a rat’s ass.
+Of course, if you don’t, that’s fine, too; you know what we don’t give.

 11 replies on “Who the hell are you to start a poetry magazine?”